ncat(1) — Linux manual page

 DESCRIPTION top

-writes data across networks from the command line.
-Ncat was
+data across networks from the command line.
+Ncat was written for

-written for the Nmap Project and is the culmination of the
+the Nmap Project and is the culmination of the currently

-chain Ncats together; redirection of TCP, UDP, and SCTP ports to
+Ncats together; redirection of TCP, UDP, and SCTP ports to other

-other sites; SSL support; and proxy connections via SOCKS4,
+sites; SSL support; and proxy connections via SOCKS4, SOCKS5 or

-SOCKS5 or HTTP proxies (with optional proxy authentication as
+HTTP proxies (with optional proxy authentication as well).
+Some

-well).
-Some general principles apply to most applications and
+general principles apply to most applications and thus give you

-thus give you the capability of instantly adding networking
+the capability of instantly adding networking support to software

 OPTIONS SUMMARY top